TylerPaplham/Rubber-Ducky-Payloads/README.md

 In order to get a reverse shell you will need the **Reverse-Shell_pyload.dd** and **rspayload.ps1** files

-*First, the **rspayload.ps1** file should be hosted online either on a webserver or on GitHub (what I recommend)
+-First, the **rspayload.ps1** file should be hosted online either on a webserver or on GitHub (what I recommend)

-*In this file you'll need to update the IP to your attacking machine and the Port to your listeners port
+-In this file you'll need to update the IP to your attacking machine and the Port to your listeners port

-*Then you'll need to update 'Reverse-Shell_pyload.dd' on line 34 to reflect where you are hosting the **rspayload.ps1**
+-Then you'll need to update 'Reverse-Shell_pyload.dd' on line 34 to reflect where you are hosting the **rspayload.ps1**

-*See the file 'Reverse_Shell_Commands.txt' for example commands you can run once you have a reverse shell set up
+-See the file 'Reverse_Shell_Commands.txt' for example commands you can run once you have a reverse shell set up